 The Chapel is intended to be used by all members of the College, and all are welcome at Chapel services.
-A celebration of the Eucharist occurs on Sunday mornings and major feast days, and Evensong or Evening Prayer is sung each night (with the exception of Monday).
-The times of services appear on the College website and on the Chapel card, which is distributed to all members of the College at the start of each Term.
+A celebration of the Eucharist occurs on Sunday mornings at 11.00 am and major feast days, and Evensong or Evening Prayer is sung each night (with the exception of Monday) usually at 6.00 pm.
+Compline is sung on Tuesdays at 9.00 pm.
+Details of services appear on the College website and on the Chapel card, which is distributed to all members of the College at the start of each Term.
 A termly booklet is also published giving details of music at choral services.